PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-14.md

 evaluation, and coverage integration smoke passed with `1 passed`.
 The combined artifact-metadata, artifact-policy, core, pass-efficiency, and architecture selection passed with `214 passed`.

+The layout/reshape/attention-recovery-prefix checkpoint passed its focused owner, exact-order, successor-boundary, and runner-diagnostics selection with `4 passed`.
+The complete architecture file passed with `130 passed`; artifact- metadata, artifact-policy, core, and pass-efficiency passed separately with `85 passed`, for the same combined selection total of `215 passed`.
+Its single sequential quantization, evaluation, and coverage integration smoke passed with `1 passed`.

 The changed tests pass Ruff normally.
 The lowerer passes with its pre-existing `F401` and `F841` findings scoped out.
 Every changed Python file passes